DiffSketcher: Text Guided Vector Sketch Synthesis through Latent Diffusion Models: Results

 \subsection{Qualitative Evaluation}

-As shown in Figure ~\ref{fig:more_results}, we demonstrate that our approach offers the ability to produce object-level and scene-level sketches based on a textual prompt, with the flexibility to manipulate the level of abstraction through stroke count.
+As shown in Figure~\ref{fig:more_results}, we demonstrate that our approach offers the ability to produce object-level and scene-level sketches based on a textual prompt, with the flexibility to manipulate the level of abstraction through the number of strokes.
 It is effective in generating accurate sketches regardless of prompt complexity, including simple or non-existent objects, iconic constructions, and detailed scenes.
-And the utilization of the robust prior of stable diffusion allows for a favorable initialization, promoting the production of high-quality sketches with significantly fewer iterations.
+The utilization of the robust prior of stable diffusion allows for a favorable initialization, promoting the production of high-quality sketches with significantly fewer iterations.
+Figure~\ref{fig:compare} qualitatively compared our DiffSketcher with those of CLIP-based~\cite{vinker_2022_clipasso} and edge extraction-based methods~\cite{canny_1986}.
+The Canny edge extraction algorithm extracts an excessive number of edges and produces untidy sketches, as observed in the first example in Fig.~\ref{fig:compare}.
+CLIPasso uses visual distance metrics to guide gradient-based optimization.
+On the task of drawing scene-level sketches, CLIPasso can only draw part of the foreground, and the background part is missing.